SoftUni-Internal/interactive-content/EN/01-Inheritance/06-Homework.md

 - **Getters and Setters for all fields**
 - A public constructor which accepts (**fuel, horsePower**) and sets the **default fuel consumption** of the field called **fuelConsumption**
 - **void drive(double kilometers)**
-    - The **drive** method should have contain code logic to reduce the **fuel** based on the travelled kilometers and fuel consumption.
+    - the **drive** method should have contain code logic to reduce the **fuel** based on the travelled kilometers and fuel consumption

 Keep in mind that you can drive the vehicle only if you have enough fuel to finish the drive.

 The default fuel consumption for a **Vehicle** is **1.25**.

 Some of the classes have different default fuel consumptions:

 - **SportCar - DEFAULT_FUEL_CONSUMPTION = 10**
 - **RaceMotorcycle - DEFAULT_FUEL_CONSUMPTION = 8**
 - **Car - DEFAULT_FUEL_CONSUMPTION = 3**